-49. An exercise of APRA's discretion (such as an approval, waiver or direction) under a previous version of this Prudential Standard continues to have effect as though exercised pursuant to a corresponding power (if any) exercisable by APRA under this Prudential Standard.

-For the purposes of this paragraph, 'a previous version of this Prudential Standard' includes:

-- (a) Prudential Standard APS 231 Outsourcing made on 29 September 2006, as amended: - (b) Prudential Standard GPS 231 Outsourcing made on 23 June 2008; - (c) Prudential Standard LPS 231 Outsourcing made on 29 September 2006, as amended; - (d) Prudential Standard GPS 221 Risk Management: Level 2 Insurance Groups (GPS 221) made on 17 December 2008, to the extent that GPS 221 related to outsourcing; - (e) Prudential Standard CPS 231 Outsourcing made on 9 September 2011; and - (f) Prudential Standard CPS 231 Outsourcing made on 30 November 2012.
+- 47. An exercise of APRA's discretion (such as an approval, waiver or direction) under a previous version of this Prudential Standard continues to have effect as though exercised pursuant to a corresponding power (if any) exercisable by APRA under this Prudential Standard.
+For the purposes of this paragraph, 'a previous version of this Prudential Standard' includes any versions of: - (a) Prudential Standard APS 231 Outsourcing; - (b) Prudential Standard GPS 231 Outsourcing; - (c) Prudential Standard LPS 231 Outsourcing; and - (d) Prudential Standard GPS 221 Risk Management: Level 2 Insurance Groups (GPS 221), to the extent that GPS 221 related to outsourcing.